magahet/dva/hw/hw2/hw2_report.md

 ![box_example\label{box_example}](fig/box_example.png){#id .class width=75%}

-Figure \ref{box_example} shows how properties of a dataset affects each box plot element.
+Figure \ref{box_example} shows how statistical properties of a dataset affects each box plot element.
 The values for these two plots are:

 ```R
   # left-hand plot